Peer Effects in Consideration and Preferences: Application

-Finally, given that the arrival process is exponential, the log-likelihood of observing the data given $\theta$ and normalizing $\lambda_a=1$ to be equal to $1$ (the action of ``doing nothing'' is not observed; see Section~\ref{sec: nodefault} for details on this normalization) is
+Finally, given that the arrival process is exponential, the log-likelihood of observing the data given $\theta$ and normalizing $\lambda_a = 1$ (the choice of ``doing nothing'' is not observed; see Section~\ref{sec: nodefault} for details on this normalization) is